aiplaybookin/NLP/session02/readme.md

-### This way we have simplified the δE_total wrt δwx and with each iteration we can update the weights (w1, w2, ....w8)
-untill the change in error is flat.
+### This way we have simplified the δE_total wrt δwx and with each iteration, we can update the weights (w1, w2, ....w8) untill the change in error is flat.

 ***
 ## Output from Excel Example